Dmytro Hrytsai: Life

 In 1943 Hrytsai was arrested by the German Gestapo, but was freed by a Ukrainian Insurgent Army (UPA) attack on the prison.
-He directed UPAs General Staff.
+He directed UPA's General Staff.
 In 1945 he became UPA Chief of Staff and received the rank of general.

 In 1945 together with OUN Directorate member Taras Maivski, while carrying out assignments for the Ukrainian Chief Council of Liberation, he fell into a Czech police trap while crossing the Czech-German border.
 After being tortured, he was executed at the Prague prison.